QuickBooks Blog

 Payment speed

 For small businesses, cash flow is king—and quick payment processing is essential to keeping it healthy.
-Faster payment methods ensure you get paid promptly, helping you cover expenses and reinvest in your business.
+Quick payment methods can help you get clients to pay bills faster, helping you cover expenses and reinvest in your business.

 Payment solutions like Direct Debit or Instant Bank Pay can significantly reduce the time it takes for funds to appear in your account compared to traditional methods like checks or manual invoicing.